DharavathSridharNayak/AI-FOR-SLEEP-DETECTION--ML/README.md

 Deployed as an interactive app using Streamlit

-👉 [Click here to try the Medical Insurance Price Prediction App on Hugging Face] (https://huggingface.co/spaces/DharavathSri/SreedharNayak)
+👉 [Click here to try the AI FOR SLEEP DETECTION App on Hugging Face] (https://huggingface.co/spaces/DharavathSri/SreedharNayak)